tsamoura/tsamoura.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Visiting the <a href='#'>Huawei Labs</a> in Edinburgh to give a technical talk and meet my colleagues :sparkles:
+Visiting <a href='#'>Huawei Labs</a> in Edinburgh to give a technical talk and meet my colleagues :sparkles: